yongbinkim-chemist/adme_tools/README.md

     - *random* if `--split_method random`
 - Trains a regression model for the selected property (`-p`)
 - Saves the trained model checkpoint

+## 2. Fine-tune an Existing Pretrained Model (Transfer Learning)
+Use this to adapt a pretrained ADME model (e.g., from public data) to a small project-specific dataset.